 The Guidelines provide that "[a]n offense level of more than 43 is to be treated as an offense level of 43."
 U.S.S.G.
 Ch.
 5, Part A applic. note 2.

-The government agrees that the PSR accurately calculates the total offense level.
+The government agrees with the Probation Office that the total offense level is 43.
 Holmes objects to the application of certain adjustments.
 The government thus addresses them in turn.

 I. LOSS MORE THAN \$550,000,000